TheGreatChaosCoder/TigerHacks2022/README.md

 To start the web server for the web version:
 - run "python3 flaskmain.py"

-Delete data.sqliteand run "python3 db.py" to regenerate it.
+Delete data.sqlite and run "python3 db.py" to regenerate it.
 This resets highscore data